 Men’s shaggy hairstyles are back, and not in a sloppy, grown-out way.
-In 2026, the shag is about texture, smart layering, and letting your hair move without losing control.
-It is relaxed, rugged, and confident when done properly.
+In 2026, the shag is defined by texture, smart layering, and natural movement that stays controlled rather than chaotic.
+The result is a relaxed, rugged look that feels confident when cut properly.

 Shaggy hair is not one haircut.
-It is a category.
-The difference between a great shag and a weak one comes down to layers, weight, and where the mess is allowed to live.
+It is a category defined by layers, weight, and controlled disorder.
+The difference between a great shag and a weak one comes down to how the layers are cut and where the mess is allowed to live.

-These men’s shaggy hairstyles cover everything from classic and restrained to rough around the edges.
+These men’s shaggy hairstyles range from classic and restrained to rough around the edges.
 Some are easy wins.
 Some take confidence.
 All of them rely on texture doing the talking.

 Classic Shaggy Cut